-Figure 17 shows the extent of the Planning Investigation Area, and also the Parramatta North Urban Renewal Area (a state managed redevelopment precinct).
+Figure 15 shows the extent of the Planning Investigation Area, and also the Parramatta North Urban Renewal Area (a state managed redevelopment precinct).

-It can be seen that the Planning Investigation is almost completely flood free and would have limited flooding constraints, should these areas be subject to redevelopment.
-It is suggested that if flooding constraints are too great in the current planning proposal area, than redevelopment of the planning investigation area may compensate for any loss of floor space yield.
+It can be seen that the Planning Investigation Area is almost completely flood free and would have limited flooding constraints, should these areas be subject to redevelopment.
+It is suggested that if flooding constraints are too great in the current planning proposal area, then re-development of the planning investigation area may compensate for any loss of floor space yield.